milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int digitalRead(int pin)</summary>

-  Read the input value of the specified pin, and the return value is HIGH or LOW
+  Read the input value of the specified pin, and the return value is HIGH or LOW.

 </details>